Sebastian-pz/entry-journals-API/README.md

    2.2 `npm run dev` to run the local server and observe the changes

-   2.3 You can use other scripts like `npm run tsc` to compile TypeScript to JavaScript files in the build folder
+   2.3 You can use other scripts like `npm run tsc` to compile TypeScript to JavaScript files in the build folder and then run `npm start` or `node index.js` in build folder

 3. Access to `http://localhost:3000`